What is a small estate?

 How much does it cost?

-The fees for applying for confirmation will depend on the value of the estate and the number of certificates you need to provide for different banks, insurance companies etc to allow them to release the funds.
+The fees will depend on the number of certificates, copies etc. you need to provide for different banks, insurance companies etc. to allow them to release the funds.
 The current fees can be accessed in the Sheriff Court Fees section.

 You should note that these fees do not include any fees you may need to pay if you have instructed a solicitor to help you.
 The solicitor can give you information on these costs.